Izziboi/How-AirBnB-Faired-in-Seattle-and-Boston-in-2016-2017/README.md

 Conclusion:
 Looking at the two cities – Seattle and Boston – it is safe to say that Seattle is more commercial than Boston.
 This is evident in the fewer number of unavailable listing ids in Seattle, as well as the higher number of maximum accommodation listings per day in Seattle.
 What this means is that more people list their homes for tourist accommodation in Seattle than in Boston.
 However, there are more price options in Boston than in Seattle.
 While Seattle had 669 different price options, Boston had 1,246 options.
 It will be a good idea to increase the price options of Seattle accommodations to create more possibilities of patronage from members of the public.
 Meanwhile, it seems that most tourist customers were comfortable with the price of $150.00 as evident in both cities.

+Acknowledgement:
+I sincerely appreciate AirBnB for allowing its data to be used for this exercise.
+I also thank Udacity team for her tutorials.
+They helped me a lot in writing the programs of this project.
+Next is Mosh Hamedani and Daniel Chen whose videos also helped me in the coding.
+I salute all the people behind this help and say, thank you.

 References:
 1. https://classroom.udacity.com/nanodegrees/nd025/parts/5b4ccaa7-bdcd-4ea3-9538-97673aa035c4/modules/12e3e314-fb99-47e1-967b-b6620e3cff34/lessons/1c9dcfa1-01ed-4302-858a-c14bd8173edc/concepts/ac7b8917-6765-46ec-a17a-6ebdd71d67a4